SofiaCPP/IPL/website/content/slides/01_dragons/_index.md

 ---
 ### Rules

-The rules for composing sentances from words.
+The rules for composing sentences from words.

-Most often the sentances are defined with context free grammar over the tokens.
+Most often the sentences are defined with context free grammar over the tokens.

 ---
 ## Compiler